LabFlow07/replit_lm/replit.md

 - **Licenses**: Core license records with activation keys and device binding
 - **Transactions**: Financial transaction tracking for renewals and purchases
 - **Logs**: Activity and access logging for audit trails
+- **Agents**: Company representatives/salespeople with roles, territories, and permissions (sub-entity of companies)

 ### Key Features
 - **Multi-tier Role System**: Supports superadmin, resellers, agents, and end clients with appropriate data visibility